Meetings of the European Board of Ophthalmology:E.B.O.

-All members of the Board may, on request, attend any committee as an observer.
+All Delegates of the E.B.O. may, on request, attend any committee as an observer.

-Meetings of the committees may be called by the Chairman of the committee or the President or Secretary General of the E.B.O. as often as deemed necessary.
+Meetings of the committees may be called by the Chair or Secretary of the committee or the President or the Secretary General of the E.B.O. as often as deemed necessary.

 Relationship and European Ophthalmological Associations

-The European Board of Ophthalmology will achieve its objectives by setting up standards and by encouraging health authorities, national and scientific ophthalmological societies through the specialist section, training institutions, ophthalmologists in charge of training and trainees, to live up to such standards.
+The E.B.O. will achieve its objectives by setting up standards and by encouraging health authorities, national and scientific ophthalmological societies through the specialist section, training institutions, ophthalmologists in charge of training and trainees, to live up to such standards.

 Other European Scientific associations may request that they be allowed to send an observer to the meeting of the E.B.O.
 A decision on this request will be made by the Executive Committee.

-The E.B.O. does not seek any legislative or executive power with the European Community Countries (Article 13 of U.E.M.S. statutes) (addendum13/04.15).
+The E.B.O. does not seek any legislative or executive power with the European Community Countries.

 The E.B.O. will keep informed about national rules and regulations which concern the areas covered by its objectives.
 Conflicting rules and situations will be registered.
 The E.B.O. plenary session will be the appropriate assembly to discuss such situations and to work out recommendations and amendment procedures.

-E.B.O. will conduct site visits of institutions that have formally agreed to live up to European standards as set by the European Board of Ophthalmology.
+E.B.O. will conduct site visits of institutions that have formally agreed to live up to European standards as set by the E.B.O.
 Site visits will be carried out only with agreement of the visited institutions.
 Site visits may result in certification as E.B.O. recognised training institutions.
 In countries where residencies are already reviewed by national institutions, the E.B.O. could co-operate with such activities.
-Appeals against the decisions of the Residency Committee will be heard in the E.B.O.
+Appeals against the decisions of the Residency Review Committee will be heard in the General Meeting of the E.B.O.